JoinFS Manual

 Each SimConnect variable can be obtained in different units.
 The links above show the units necessary for each variable.
 However you can also specify alternative units as long as the measurements are compatible.
 For example, something listed as inches could be obtained in metres instead.

 The SimConnect event is optional and can be omitted from the line if necessary.
 When JoinFS reads and writes SimConnect variables to the simulator, some variables are read-only, in which case it may be possible to set them using an event instead.
+If possible, try to use the event to change a variable even if the variable is specified as writable.
+This seems to work more effectively.

 The only current extra options is 'PILOT'.
 In shared cockpit mode this will force only the pilot's variables to be effective.
 Changes made on the non-pilot side will be ignored.
 Without the PILOT option, the default JoinFS behaviour is that all users in the same cockpit can modify the variable and all the others will see the change.